a-camarillo/a-camarillo.github.io/index.md

 # About Me

-I am a recent mechanical engineering graduate from California State University, Long Beach pursuing a career in data analytics.
-My current projects focus primarily on data collection and visualization.
+I am a recent mechanical engineering graduate from California State University, Long Beach pursuing a career in data analytics and curious about the various ways in which data can be used to confidently drive real world decisions.
+Some of my personal interests include: music, fitness, and cooking.
 # SQL

 ### [MySQL Scripts](../projects/sql/sql_scripts.html)